-Also arising from Seismological Studies - Information of thickness of CRUST
+Changing topics - Also arising from Seismological Studies - Information of thickness of CRUST

 Both little and large earthquakes provide ability to look at velocity structure of the crust.
 Depth of MOHO - generally considered the boundary between crust and mantle.
 It is expressed as a rapid velocity increase and associated with a distinct chemical/mineralogic change.
 Map of Crustal Thickness (Depth to Moho).
 Values range from 30 to 50 km.
 Blue is thicker, Red is thinner.
-By: Gilbert, HJ; Sheehan, AF JOURNAL OF GEOPHYSICAL RESEARCH-SOLID EARTH Volume: 109 Issue: B3 Article Number: B03306 Published: MAR 20 2004
+Images of crustal variations in the intermountain west By: Gilbert, HJ; Sheehan, AF JOURNAL OF GEOPHYSICAL RESEARCH-SOLID EARTH Volume: 109 Issue: B3 Article Number: B03306 Published: MAR 20 2004